DIG THIS

 KEEP SOIL MOIST

 Not too soggy, not too dry.
-A Spider Plant wants that sweet spot.
+A spider plant wants that sweet spot.
 It is, however, more forgiving if you forget to water.

 Overwatering can lead to root rot.
 Make sure its pot has good drainage.